manjudr/manjudr/README.md

 ### Hi there, I'm Manjunath Davanam👋

 I am a polyglot programmer with a deep passion for building scalable platforms that drive real-world impact.
-Currently, I'm leading the development of **Obsrv**, an advanced data pipeline product that is set to redefine how organizations handle data processing and analytics.
+Currently, I'm leading the development of **Obsrv**, an advanced data pipeline product set to redefine how organizations handle data processing and analytics.

-In my career, I have also built platforms across multiple domains.
-I’ve contributed to the development of an [**Indian Digital Learning Platform**](https://sunbird.org), a transformative initiative that provides education to millions of students, and I’ve worked on solutions for the agriculture sector, creating technology to support farmers with seeds and crop protection.
+Throughout my career, I have designed and built platforms across multiple domains, blending strong **architectural design** skills with practical engineering solutions.
+I’ve contributed to the development of an Indian Digital Learning Platform, a transformative initiative that provides education to millions of students, and I’ve worked on solutions for the agriculture sector, creating technology to support farmers with seeds and crop protection.

+As a **quick learner**, I rapidly adapt to new technologies and challenges.
+Combined with my expertise in **system architecture** and **debugging complex systems**, I excel at designing end-to-end solutions that are both scalable and resilient.
+My debugging skills enable me to identify root causes efficiently, ensuring the reliability and performance of the platforms I develop.

 Beyond platform development, I’m a strong advocate for open-source software, both as an active contributor and maintainer.
 The open-source community has played a crucial role in my growth, and I’m committed to giving back through collaboration and knowledge sharing.
-My mission is to continue building platforms that solve complex challenges and contribute to the greater good.
+My mission is to continue building platforms that solve complex challenges, with a focus on delivering real-world impact through strategic design, technical excellence, and continuous learning.

 ### Portfolio